carlosonunez/hello-azure/README.md

 ### k3s

+**NOTE**: You will need Vagrant and Virtualbox for this to work.

 We are using k3s locally.
-To deploy onto it, run `ENVIRONMENT=local deploy`.
+To provision the cluster, run `scripts/provision_k3s`.

-This will create a single-node k3s Kubernetes cluster. **Don't use this for production!**
+This will create a three-node virtualized k3s Kubernetes cluster on your local machine.
+**Don't use this for production!**

 ## `v1`: Nothin' but IaaS